dart-lang/language/working/augmentations/feature-specification.md

 Having a mixture of hand-authored and generated code works well when the generated code consists of completely separate declarations from the hand-authored code.
-But if a code generator wants to, say, add a method to a hand-authored class, then the language is of little help.
+But if a code generator wants to, say, add a method to a hand-authored class, or an author wants to add a method to a generated class, then the language is of little help.
 This proposal addresses that limitation by adding *augmentations*.

 ### Augmentation declarations